stytchauth/vercel-mcp-example/README.md

 6. Use the `getAllPublicTokens` and/or `createPublicToken` tools to retrieve the public token for the project.
 Add it to `.env.local` as `NEXT_PUBLIC_STYTCH_PUBLIC_TOKEN` using `echo ... >> .env.local`.
 7. Use the `createSecret` tool to create a new secret for the project.
 Add it to `.env.local` as `STYTCH_SECRET` using `echo ... >> .env.local`.
 8. Add the `STYTCH_PROJECT_ID` and `REDIS_URL` values to `.env.local` as well.
 Redis defaults to `redis://localhost:6379`
-9. Tell the developer to run `npm start`
+9. Tell the developer to run `pnpm dev`